Moving-AI/virtual-walk/README.md

 ## How does it work

-PoseNet has been combined with a LSTM model to infer the action that is being made by the person.
+PoseNet has been combined with an LSTM model to infer the action that the person is performing.
 Once the action is detected it is pased to the controller; the part that interacts with Google Street View.

 1. A Selenium Firefox window is opened.
 1. Using the webcam, the system takes photos of the person who will be making one of the four main actions used for walking: